maykar/plex_assistant/README.md

 ## Important note
 This is just a pet project of mine and was made to fill the absence of native Google Assistant support in Plex and the Phlex/FlexTV projects aren't in working order for me at the moment (is it just me?).
 I do not intend to put a large amount of work into this as Plex could add Google Assistant support or FlexTV will become viable again at any time.

-That being said, I will still be working on adding features and fixing issues.
+That being said, I will still be working on adding features and fixing issues until that time.
 I just don't want any expectations of quick fixes or feature implimentations.
 As always, I both welcome and greatly appreciate pull requests.

 Thank you for understanding.